miklosme/papers/src/app/home.md

+# Daily Digest (March 24, 2025)

+Buckle up, AI enthusiasts!
+We're diving into the cutting edge of multi-agent systems and LLMs today, with some groundbreaking research that's pushing the boundaries of what these technologies can do.

+First up, we've got a thrilling development in autonomous vehicle safety.
+Researchers are [leveraging LLMs to negotiate traffic flow](https://papers.miklos.dev/2503.16552) at intersections, mimicking human-like decision-making.
+This multi-layered framework uses vehicle-to-vehicle communication to cluster cars and let them "chat" their way through complex scenarios.
+It's like giving our robotic drivers a dose of social skills!

+But wait, there's more!
+The medical field is getting a serious AI upgrade.
+A team has developed [MATEC, a multi-AI agent framework](https://papers.miklos.dev/2503.16433) to tackle sepsis care in under-resourced hospitals.
+Picture a virtual dream team of AI doctors, nurses, and specialists collaborating to diagnose and treat patients.
+This could be a game-changer for rural healthcare!

+Speaking of healthcare, hold onto your therapy couches!
+Researchers are using [LLMs to simulate and discover effective psychotherapy techniques](https://papers.miklos.dev/2503.16521) through self-play.
+One LLM plays therapist, another the patient, and they're uncovering patterns that mirror real-world therapy dynamics.
+It's like watching AI learn the art of healing minds!

+For the gearheads out there, we've got a new toolkit for [simulating autonomous vehicle conflicts in CARLA](https://papers.miklos.dev/2503.16476).
+While not directly LLM-focused, this research is crucial for studying how AI and human drivers interact in tricky situations.
+It's paving the way for safer roads and smoother human-AI collaboration.

+Last but not least, a breakthrough in medical diagnosis!
+Researchers have developed an [RL-driven multi-agent framework](https://papers.miklos.dev/2503.16547) that simulates a full clinical consultation.
+By using a hierarchical action set based on real medical practices, they're teaching LLMs to make more accurate, dynamic diagnoses.
+It's like giving AI the patience and persistence of a seasoned doctor!

+That's all for now, folks!
+Keep your neural networks firing, and we'll catch you next time with more mind-blowing AI advancements!

 # Daily Digest (March 21, 2025)

 Buckle up, AI enthusiasts!
 We've got a treasure trove of cutting-edge research to dive into today.
 Let's kick things off with a burning question: [When do specialist agents outperform generalists?](https://papers.miklos.dev/2503.15703) This groundbreaking study introduces the concept of "task parallelizability" as the key to unlocking optimal agent specialization.
 It's not just about dividing labor – it's about understanding how your environment shapes agent behavior.
 Speaking of shaping behavior, security-minded folks won't want to miss the latest on [securing LLM agent prompts against privilege escalation](https://papers.miklos.dev/2503.15547).
 The proposed Prompt Flow Integrity (PFI) framework is a game-changer for building robust, secure multi-agent systems.